Lenoir-Rhyne University announces Stacy McAnulty as Little Read 2026 author

 The Little Read, one of LR’s signature outreach programs, invites second grade students from four local school districts — Catawba County Schools, Newton-Conover City Schools, Alexander County Schools and Hickory City Schools — to participate in a shared reading experience.

-Teachers use a curriculum created by LR education students, which culminates in a special campus visit in April where students will have the opportunity to hear from McAnulty.
-Students also will attend an original theater production written and performed by the Lenoir-Rhyne Playmakers.
+Teachers use a curriculum created by LR education students, which will culminate in special campus visits on April 23 and 24, when students will have the opportunity to hear from McAnulty and attend an original theater production written and performed by the Lenoir-Rhyne Playmakers.
+On April 25, McAnulty and the Playmakers will perform for the general public at the annual Little Read Festival.

 “Our Solar System: A Stellar Neighborhood” introduces young readers to the wonders of space with facts, humor and vibrant illustrations — making it the perfect selection to excite early learners about reading and science.
 McAnulty, who lives in Kernersville, North Carolina, is excited to be part of The Little Read tradition.